 Our Equality Policy is in line with national guidance and contains information about how the school complies with the Public Sector Equality Duty.
 We also give guidance to staff and outside visitors on our approach to promoting equality.

 Our Equality Objectives reflect the school's priorities, our values and draw upon available data and other evidence.
 Careful analysis of this is undertaken in order to ensure that we are working to achieve improved outcomes for different groups.
-Our Equality Objectives for 2021-22, agreed by governors on 22nd September 2021 are below:
+Our Equality Objectives for 2022-23 are below:

 1) To continue to provide a school environment that welcomes, protects and respects diverse people.